-UBS entered into a lease with respect to premises at 1 Corporate Avenue, Rowville Victoria which commenced on November 1, 2006 for an initial period of seven years and five months, with two options to renew the lease for successive five-year periods.
+The lease for 1 Corporate Avenue, Rowville Victoria expires on March 31, 2019, with two options to renew the lease for successive five-year periods.
 The Company's primary bank has issued a bank guarantee of A\$250,000 in relation to a rental bond to secure the payments under the lease.
-This bank guarantee is secured by a security deposit held at the bank and has been recorded as "Other Assets" in consolidated balance sheets.
+This bank guarantee is secured by a security deposit held at the bank and has been recorded as "Other non-current assets" in consolidated balance sheets.